ryancdotorg/brainflayer/README.md

 * `-t bwio` salts or passwords/passphrases for brainwallet.io

+* `-t bv2` salts or passwords/passphrases for brainv2 - this one is *very* slow
+           on CPU, however the parameter choices make it a great target for GPUs and FPGAs

 See the output of `brainflayer -h` for more detailed usage info.

 Also included is `blfchk` - you can pipe it hex encoded hash160 to check a